Skip to Content

 • Tree branches touching the home

-• Foundation cracks
+• Foundation cracks and expansion joints

-• Landscaping that retains moisture
+• Landscaping that retains moisture against the structure

 Any of these exterior conditions can push ants toward the house.

-Common Ant Species That Enter Homes
+Common Ant Species That Enter Homes in Idaho

 Carpenter Ants

-• Large and black
+• Large and usually black

 Odorous House Ants

-• Commonly found in kitchens and bathrooms
+• Often reported in kitchens and bathrooms

 Pavement Ants

-• Small and brownish black
+• Small and brownish-black

-• Nest in concrete cracks and foundations
+• Nest in concrete cracks, along sidewalks, and near foundations

 Pharaoh Ants